zhanyifoo-rgb/House-Prices---Advanced-Regression-Techniques/README.md

-﻿# House-Prices---Advanced-Regression-Techniques

-# House Prices – Advanced Regression Techniques
+﻿# House Prices – Advanced Regression Techniques

 A machine learning project based on Kaggle's **House Prices: Advanced Regression Techniques** competition.
 The goal is to predict residential house sale prices using property features.